 If you can sew- you already know how to make an apron!
 All you really need are beginning sewing skills, fabric and some sewing supplies.
-You don't even need an apron pattern to make a basic apron.
+Let me give you a quick run-down on what you need to make that apron.

 Apron Patterns- Make time to visit a pattern counter at your local fabric store.
 Browse the pattern books.
 You'll find a cute apron sewing pattern that's perfect for you!